swnerd/c4g-doc/docs/3.0.x/install-3.0.x.md

     GRANT DROP ANY TABLE TO CONDUCTOR_FOR_GLUENT;
     GRANT ALTER ANY TABLE TO CONDUCTOR_FOR_GLUENT;

-An alternative to the `ANY TABLE` privilege is to preform the grant(s) on the tables to be offloaded.
+An alternative to the `ANY TABLE` privilege is to perform the grant(s) on the tables to be offloaded.

 ## TNS Setup
 This is needed for all 3 modes of the backend software.